Mrrvm/os_lusiadas_2/content/grounds.md

 Gilberto Freyre, the developer of this theory, was invited by the Portuguese government in the 1950s, to visit and analyse the former colonies.
 His "independent" views on the benign nature of our colonialism became the official doctrine of the dictatorial regime in the 1960s, in order to appease the criticism from other European nations whose colonial regimes had collapsed.
 Disseminated through textbooks, media, and official documents, the ideas became ingrained in Portuguese culture[^gilberto] and can still be seen in the words of our current President - Marcelo Rebelo de Sousa (whose father, interestingly enough, used to be a Governor-General of Mozambique from 1968 until 1970[^rebelo] ).
 ### Language and things

-In 2016, in a newspaper, our President claims we, as a nation, have an exceptional ability to learn and include others, creating bridges between cultures, civilisations and continents.[^marcelo] In 2017, in a visit to Senegal, he recognises slavery's injustice and consequentially affirms that our country abolished it in 1761 (a lie pushed as anti-racist discourse in both school and day-to-day conversations).
-The latter generated protests that called for the President to apologise for slavery in name of the country, which he still has not.
-In fact, there is a song about it.
+In 2016, in a newspaper, our President claims we, as a nation, have an exceptional ability to learn and include others, creating bridges between cultures, civilisations and continents.[^marcelo]
+In 2017, in a visit to Senegal, he recognises slavery's injustice and consequentially affirms that our country abolished it in 1761 (a lie pushed as anti-racist discourse in both school and day-to-day conversations).
+This generated protests that called for the President to apologise for slavery in name of the country, which he still has not.
+In 2019, in the Day of Portugal (the day that commemorates the death of [[Luís de Camões]]), Marcelo insists that we are a nation at ease with its past, actively constructing the present and arming the future, encompassed by many 'Portugals' that extend beyond its geographic boundaries.

-==Na oportunidade, o presidente reconheceu a injustiça da escravatura, lembrando que Portugal a aboliu em 1761.
-Motivou, no entanto, o lançamento de uma petição que ia no sentido de que Portugal devia pedir desculpas por ter sido esclavagista, à semelhança do que fez o papa João Paulo II, quando visitou o mesmo local, e que originou um debate crispado nos média portugueses=="

-==“uma pátria sem complexos pelo passado, na construção do presente e na armação do futuro, num conjunto de vários portugais muito para além das fronteiras geográficas”==

-Luca argel

 The miscegenation between languages is only desirable sometimes.
 Not only are they not considered languages by the Portuguese standard (e.g. Badiu), but when it comes to officially including the terms in formal settings, they then become slang, for example with the widely used words *bué* and *bazar* (from Kimbundu language *mbuwe* and kubaza, respectively).